Ulysses programme - launch of the 2020 call [fr]

 Ulysses is the scheme designed to support new research collaborations between Irish and French researchers.
 In Ireland, Ulysses is funded by the Irish Research Council and the Teagasc, and administered by the Irish Research Council.
 On the French side, it is funded by the Departments for Foreign Affairs (Ministère des Affaires Etrangères et du Développement International) and Research (Ministère de l’Education Nationale, de l’Enseignement Supérieur et de la Recherche) and administered by the Embassy of France in Ireland and Campus France, the leading French agency for international mobility.

-Since 2018, Ulysses also includes six strategic partners: EIRGRID (Ireland) and RTE (France), the Health Research Board (Ireland), SEAI (Ireland) and Ademe (France).
+Since 2018, Ulysses also includes five strategic partners: EIRGRID (Ireland) and RTE (France), the Health Research Board (Ireland), SEAI (Ireland) and Ademe (France).

 Dr Eavan O’Brien, Assistant-Director of the Irish Research Council and H.E.
 Mr Stéphane Crouzat, Ambassador of France to Ireland in the Boardroom of the National Library of Ireland with the first copy of the Ulysses novel, published in 1922.